raylaw/nextjs-api-router/README.md

 # NextJS API Router

-A simple Next.js api router, inspired by Laravel and AdonisJS
+A simple Next.js api router, inspired by the Laravel and AdonisJS

 ## Installation